MauricioCarmelo/machine-learning/README.md

-# toolkit.py
+# Machine Learning
-Toolkit of useful functions to be used in everyday programs
+Toolkit of useful algorithms to be used in machine learning applications

 ## Usage